ms-arch-mvp/io_scene_mw_mvp/README.md

 To install, extract into: `AppData\Roaming\Blender Foundation\Blender\5.0\scripts\addons\io_scene_mw`

-`scripts\import_simple.py` can be used for a quick start import, opened in the Scripting tab of Blender.
+`scripts\import_simple.py` can be used for a quick start import, opened in the Scripting tab of Blender.<br>
-`nif_folder` can be pointed to the output of Export Cells or any other folder containing NIF files.
+* `nif_folder` can be pointed to the output of Export Cells or any other folder containing NIF files.

 # Features